andreyboytsov/LION-tSNE/README.md

-# DynamicTSNE
+# LION-tSNE (Local Interpolation with Outlier detctioN)

-Improvements of TSNE algorithm, mainly to incorporate data that appear or change over time.
+Extension of TSNE algorithm to incorporate new and changed data.

 Work in progress

+Note: it was previously called DynamicTSNE, but then I found out that this name is already used.
+There is still a lot of renaming to be done for classes, files, etc.

 Available under 3-clause BSD license.
 Uses some gradient descent code from sklearn package (which is also avaiable under